 Whether the CDRs delivered to law enforcement in response to a subpoena will (or should) include the cell base station information (which effectively reveals the target's location) is a matter of some controversy.
 A number of courts are requiring warrants (a much higher legal standard) for requests that include location information (see for example this opinion [pdf]).
 How revealing is base station location information?
 It depends, but can be quite precise; see my testimony earlier this year in the House Judiciary Committee [pdf] for a discussion.

-SMS text is usually not delivered to law enforcement in response to a CDR request; that generally requires a content warrant.
+SMS text content is usually not delivered to law enforcement in response to a CDR request; that generally requires a content warrant.
+But the fact that a text message was sent or received will be included in the records delivered.

 Next are a variety of targeted real time, prospective intercept techniques.